ibm-cloud-docs/CDN/external-resources.md

 # Additional Resources

-These resources are created by IBM and some of our partners and customers.
+These resources are created by {{site.data.keyword.cloud}} and some of our partners and customers.

 ## IBM Tech Blogs (Internal only)